micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 3.md

 I fed you with milk and not with solid food; for until now you were not able _to receive it,_ and even now you are still not able;

 ###### 3
 for you are still carnal.
-For where _there are_ envy, strife, and divisions among you, are you not carnal and [^a]behaving like _mere_ men?
+For where _there are_ envy, strife, and divisions among you, are you not carnal and behaving like _mere_ men?

 ###### 4
 For when one says, "I am of Paul," and another, "I _am_ of Apollos," are you not carnal? ## Watering, Working, Warning